Dick LeBeau: Legacy, defensive strategy

 Dick LeBeau is arguably the best ever to coach defense. … He has done it on such a consistent basis over a long period of time.

 — 15px, 15px, Ron Jaworski, ESPN analyst and former NFL quarterback.

 It was a thought process kind of born out of necessity.
 It was basically an outcropping of the run-and-shoot [offense] that was becoming pretty prevalent in the league back then.
 We were in the same division as Houston, and they were tremendous at it with Moon and Co.
 Then the West Coast offense was spreading throughout the league.
 Those were all quick-rhythm, get-the-ball-out-of-your-hands-and-cut-up-the-defense types of passing games.
 We were just looking for ways to get pressure without exposing our defensive backs to have to cover the whole field all of the time.

 — 15px, 15px, Dick LeBeau, on the origin of the 'zone blitz'.

 As an assistant coach, LeBeau is credited with inventing the "Fire Zone" or "zone blitz" defense, which employs unpredictable pass rushes and pass coverage from various players.
 His defenses typically employ 3–4 sets, with any of the four linebackers (and frequently a defensive back) among the pass rushers, while defensive linemen may drop back into short pass coverage zones to compensate for the pass rush coming from other positions.
 The design is intended to confuse the opposition's quarterback and frustrate its blocking schemes.
 Since zone blitzes don't identify any of the prospective rushers, the offense may be unsure on each play of which defenders will rush the passer and which will drop into coverage.
 While often described as a "blitzing" scheme (implying more than the typical number of four pass-rushers used by most defenses), the call on any particular "zone blitz" play may involve only three or four pass rushers but from unpredictable positions and angles.

 LeBeau is beloved among his players, many of whom refer to him as "Coach Dad."
-Steelers players have given him many gifts, including a Rolex watch.
+Steelers players have given LeBeau many gifts, including a Rolex watch.